You are here

 Visiting the Smithsonian National Museum of the American Indian

-Bask in every aspect of the Native American experience at this Smithsonian landmark
+Bask in every aspect of the Native American experience at this Smithsonian landmark.

 What is the National Museum of the American Indian and where is it?

-The National Museum of the American Indian (NMAI) is located on Independence Avenue in DC, on the National Mall.
+The National Museum of the American Indian (NMAI) is located on Independence Avenue SW in Washington, DC, on the National Mall.
 The museum boasts one of the world’s most expansive collections of Native American objects, photographs, artifacts and media.
 The NMAI is dedicated to bringing Native voices to life throughout its contemplative exhibitions and colorful activities.

-The NMAI provides its first “Wow!” moment before you even walk in the door.
+The NMAI provides its first “wow!” moment before you even walk in the door.
 The building (designed entirely by Native architects) is one of DC’s most visually striking, with its curvilinear structure and limestone material designed to resemble rock formations affected by wind and water over thousands of years.

 The museum’s collections represent more than 12,000 years of history across 1,200-plus indigenous cultures from the Americas.
 These objects range from the aesthetic to the religious to the historical, helping to form a comprehensive catalogue of Native American culture.